-You’re not able to focus on table conversation because of the ringing in your ears.
+You can’t focus on conversations with friends and family because of the ringing in your ears.
 You can’t sleep.
 Even listening to the radio is difficult.
-Whether you’re experiencing ringing in your ears or you tinnitus takes another form, it’s annoying.
-It can interfere with your life and be agonizing to live with.
-On top of that, your friends and family don’t understand how you can have a constant noise in your ear that “isn’t there”.
-Does it make you feel isolated?
+If you’re experiencing ringing in your ears due to tinnitus, it’s annoying and disruptive.
+It can interfere with your life and be agonizing to endure.
+Furthermore, your friends and family don’t understand that you have constant noise in your ears, which makes you feel isolated.

-You’re not alone.
-The Hearing Health Foundation estimates that around 25 million Americans are living with tinnitus, which can range from mild or occasional to persistent and painful.
+You’re not alone, however.
+The Hearing Health Foundation estimates that approximately 25 million Americans are living with tinnitus, which ranges from mild or occasional to persistent and painful.

 Need relief from your tinnitus?
-Start by identifying the root cause.
+You need to begin by identifying the root cause.

 Tinnitus isn’t a medical condition.
-It’s your body’s response to something else.
-That something could be:
+It’s typically your body’s response to the following conditions:

 - High blood pressure